Let us help you figure out what to do with it!

 PAINT: for full or almost full containers, consider taking your paint to the Habitat for Humanity ReStore.

 If you have an empty, or almost empty, container your only resource is to throw it away- as there are not currently recycling options.

 Please note that the paint in the can must be completely dry before throwing it away.

 Ways to dry your paint more quickly: throw sand or kitty litter into the can, or purchase Krud Kutter paint hardener from your local home improvement store.

-PAPER: paper products can be recycled at McInnis Recycling center and Mt.
-Scrap Materials.
+PAPER: paper products can be recycled at McInnis Recycling center.
+Mount Scrap will no longer accept individuals recycling.

 PLASTICS: # 5 plastic bottles can be dropped off at Whole Foods locations in the bins labeled: Preserve Gimme 5